Top 7 Ways a Workers Comp Attorney Can Protect Your Rights

 How much does an attorney cost?

 Workers’ compensation lawyers typically work on a contingency fee basis, meaning they only get paid if you win your case or reach a settlement.
 Fees usually range from 15% to 25% of your compensation, with exact rates varying by state and case complexity.
-This fee arrangement makes legal representation accessible to most injured workers, as it eliminates the need for upfront payments.
+This fee structure makes legal representation available to most injured workers by removing the requirement for upfront payments.

 What should I do after a workplace injury?

-3. Document the Incident: Record details of the incident, including time, location, and witnesses.
+- Document the Incident: Detailed information about the incident, including the time, location, and witnesses, should be recorded.

 Adhering to these steps safeguards your rights and establishes a strong basis for your case.